shilpi30112001/OO_ATM/README.md

-Here I have created a mini project of ATM using C++.
-So this mini project is going to consist of ATM functionalities implimented using OOP concepts.
-The functionalities are: 1) Check balance: The user can check the account balance.
-2) Cash WithDraw: User can Withdraw cash from the ATM, but the only condition is user must enter the valid input, like the amount to be withdraw should be less than account balance.
-3) User Details: User can see and cross check  details with bank.
+This mini project is an implementation of an ATM system using C++.
+The project leverages Object-Oriented Programming (OOP) concepts to simulate basic ATM functionalities.
+Below are the features included in this project:

+Features
+1. Check Balance:
+  Users can check their account balance.

+2. Cash Withdrawal:
+  Users can withdraw cash from their accounts.
+  The withdrawal amount must be less than or equal to the account balance and must be a valid input.

+3. User Details:
+  Users can view and verify their details with the bank.

+4. Update Mobile Number:
-4) Update Mobile no. :The user can update mobile number linked to the bank account.
+  Users can update the mobile number linked to their bank account.
+  This project is designed to provide a basic understanding of how an ATM operates, focusing on user interactions and account management.